GitHub4lrg/Flight_Market_2022/README.md

 Final thoughs:
  - The dataframe provided can be used to get some business insight, however it's not enough to reach our main goal of predicting ticket prices for future flights.
- - Prices show an increased value through the different quarters, while demonstrate a decrease value for an increase amount of passangers.
+ - Prices show an increased value through the different quarters, while demonstrating a decreased value for an increased amount of passangers.
- - Carriers like Frontier and Spirits show around $100 cheaper compare to the other 5 carriers included in our analysis.
+ - Carriers like Frontier and Spirit are around $100 cheaper compared to the other 5 carriers included in our analysis.
  - Finally dataframe shows a marked trend of increased price for an increase in the distance flown.

 ## Presentation

-We used story in Tableau to make our presentation with the simplest and visually appealing.
+We used story in Tableau to make our presentation with the simplest and visually appealing tools.
 To view our presentation, follow the [link](https://public.tableau.com/views/FlightMarket2022/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link).

 ## Contact
 Luis R Guerrero - @lrgutube09 - lrgutube09@gmail.com